webpack/meeting-notes/2016-06/june-29.md

 #### Releasing Webpack 2.x Official

 * Sean has created a filter of [current reported issues](https://github.com/webpack/webpack/issues?q=is%3Aopen+is%3Aissue+label%3Abug+label%3Awebpack-2+sort%3Acreated-asc+label%3A%22in+planning%22) that Tobias is going to look through to see if it has been already fixed, or if it is by design/not a bug, etc.
 * We agreed that a 2.x RC/Official Release milestone will be created that will assist us in tracking what remains.
-This will propose somewhat of a challenege because there is webpack/webpack-dev-server and other repo's to ensure are up to date to any breaking changes.
+This will propose somewhat of a challenge because there is webpack/webpack-dev-server and other repo's to ensure are up to date to any breaking changes.
 * Also working on PR Issues, support for problems from @gaearon and @gdi2290 (Strong representatives from the Angular and React communities).
 * In the end Documentation for [webpack/webpack.io](http://github.com/webpack/webpack.io) will be the **critical blocker**.
 Otherwise, only easy/small features/bugs remain.
 * Backporting the --env `function` style webpack config definition so that transition is easier for users can use the feature if desired going from webpack 1.x to webpack 2.x.